 Insertion Techniques of Medication Administration

 IM, SC, and any other "puncture" techniques require aseptic technique, usually requiring only a swab of isopropyl alcohol on the skin.
-For more surgically involved insertions, i.e., placement of a central line, sterile technique is required--prepping the skin appropriately with sterilizing solution.
+For more surgically involved insertions, i.e., placement of a central line, sterile technique is required--prepping the skin appropriately with a sterilizing solution.

 For IV "push" medications, swabbing the input end of the catheter with isopropyl alcohol suffices between each saline flush, medication injection, re-saline flush, and heparin-lock injection (3 cc).